-The Reading Specialist program combines developmental and remedial reading content with course work in understanding individuals who exhibit learning challenges and those with identified disabilities.
+The program in Literacy and Specialized Instruction prepares individuals to become reading specialists.
+The program combines developmental and remedial reading content with course work in understanding individuals who exhibit learning challenges and those with identified disabilities.
 It provides candidates with a well-rounded and in-depth understanding of issues related to teaching literacy to a wide variety of students, with a particular focus on students in urban environments.
 The program also prepares candidates to assume leadership roles within schools, including the coordination of school-wide assessment, instructional coaching, and professional development.